A NEW MULTIMEDIA WORK

 It might be said that we enter the planetarium for the same reason we enter the concert hall: to be brought in touch with the sublime and the unknown.
 In both places we make contact with tangible reality and imagined panoramas, and in both places our sense of perspective is expanded exponentially.

-In the Fall of 2019, Spektral Quartet, in partnership with The Adler Planetarium and Washington Performing Arts, bring these two mysterious worlds into orbit through ENIGMA, a new multimedia work by composer Anna Thorvaldsdottir and video artist Sigurður Guðjónsson.
-Inspired in part by the 2017 solar eclipse and created for an immersive, full-dome theater experience, Thorvaldsdottir’s enchanting and beautifully disorienting sounds take on an even more vivid hue through Gudjónsson’s evocative imagery, promising an absolutely unforgettable live experience.
+In the 2019-20 season, Spektral Quartet, in partnership with The Adler Planetarium and Washington Performing Arts, bring these two mysterious worlds into orbit through ENIGMA, a new multi-disciplinary work by composer Anna Thorvaldsdottir and video artist Sigurdur Gudjonsson.
+Inspired in part by the 2017 solar eclipse and created for an immersive, full-dome theater experience, Thorvaldsdottir’s enchanting and beautifully disorienting sounds take on an even more vivid hue through Gudjonsson’s evocative imagery, promising an absolutely unforgettable live experience.

 Enigma marks a major milestone for the string quartet repertoire, written by one of the most distinctive composers of her generation.
 Winner of The New York Philharmonic's prestigious Kravis Emerging Composer award, Anna Thorvaldsdottir is heralded for music that “conjures unseen worlds” and creates “shimmering, harmonically ambiguous, thoroughly enveloping texture” (New York Times).
 Elemental power and an expansive scope are signatures of her music – soundscapes in which the natural world collides with colossal, fantastical forces.

-A longtime artistic partner of Ms. Thorvaldsdottir, Sigurður Guðjónsson is deep in the process of developing video art that immerses the audience in a synesthetic experience, linking visual and aural elements to enhance the concertgoer’s perceptual field and produce new sensations in both body and mind.
+A longtime artistic partner of Ms. Thorvaldsdottir, Sigurdur Gudjonsson has created video art that immerses the audience in a synesthetic experience, linking visual and aural elements to enhance the concertgoer’s perceptual field and produce new sensations in both body and mind.

 A piece of profound artistic collaboration, Enigma provokes considerations of our relationship to the vast cosmos without – and the infinite universe within.